 In 2020, MSUFCU selected boost.ai to pilot a virtual agent project aimed at assisting the credit union's employees to serve its members more efficiently.
 The goal was to provide customer support staff with a user-friendly interface for finding answers to support-related questions.
 Instead of needing to put members on hold to check with a manager or call the internal support line, employees would be able to query the virtual agent in real-time and have access to consistent, accurate information at their fingertips.

-"We've moved to a universal model where our employees now serve more like advisors," said Benjamin Maxim, Assistant Vice President of Digital Strategy and Innovation for the credit union.
+"We've moved to a universal model where our employees now serve more like advisors," said Benjamin Maxim, VP of Digital Strategy and Innovation for the credit union.
 "We initially looked at conversational AI as a way to extend our service hours, but quickly realized its potential to streamline our internal support processes and make our employee's lives even easier."

 Working with boost.ai's conversational AI platform, Maxim and his team trained their virtual agent to answer questions on the credit union's most popular knowledge base topics in a 10-day build-out.
 The pilot project was shared amongst a group of 60 employees across the company's branches, call center and live chat teams.
 They were tasked with using the AI chatbot to help them assist customers over a period of four weeks and were surveyed throughout the process.